Skip to main content

 Patrick’s perspective on the relationship between human and nature–again diametrically different from how we often think about men “reclaiming their manhood.”
 His experience with Shawn is less about teaching him how to subdue or conquer nature and more about how to assimilate into it, to invite the wild spaces to reveal their natural gifts.

-This movie kind of takes an opposite stance to what we discussed in Seven Brides for Seven Brothers where civilization becomes a necessary force that tempers a man and forces him to be a more gentlemanly self.
-The kind of representation we see in The Earthling is more common when the face of that civilization is represented as like a city (as opposed to something more small or communal), something like what we talked about with Train to Busan.
+This movie kind of takes an opposite stance to what we discussed in Seven Brides for Seven Brothers where civilization becomes a necessary force that tempers a man and forces him to be his more gentlemanly self.
+The kind of representation we see in The Earthling is more common when the face of that civilization is represented as like a city (as opposed to something more small or communal like a village), something like what we talked about with Train to Busan.
 This is also similar to what we talked about when we looked at The Banshees of Inisherin where a man’s desire to achieve tends to deprive him of the instinct to connect.

 What this movie really reveals about manhood and emotionality, society and nature, is that modern living has made it possible for people to withdraw behind secure lines that give us an excuse to mind our own business and not look out for someone drowning.
 The modern system may have opened the door for luxury, but it’s also created this social vacuum where no one is really connected, the same thing we discussed in our Passengers essay.
 Take all that away, and the only thing sustaining life is people choosing to watch out for each other, which is exactly what Patrick ends up doing.